ArhanCodes/dcc-website/README.md

 # DCC Website
-This is a fork of the Dubai Computing Community website, with upcoming changes to the actual website.
-The website cna be viewed [here](https://dubaicomputingcommunity.com).
+This is a fork of the Dubai Computing Community website.
+This fork will show upcomign changes to the actual website.